camunda/camunda-docs/docs/components/console/manage-plan/cancel-starter-subscription.md

 This setting is only visible in the **Starter plan** (formerly Professional plan) for owners and admins.
 :::

-When utilizing Camunda's Starter plan, you might need to cancel your subscription.
-To complete your cancelation, take the following steps:
+To cancel your subscription using Camunda's Starter plan, take the following steps:

 1. From the Console, click **Organization > Billing > Manage payment account**.